2022 - 2023 Catalog

-Colleges of DCCCD must comply with federal law to enroll international students as provided in FB (LEGAL) and (LOCAL) and as guided by the US Department of Homeland Security.
-An applicant seeking F-1 or M-1 admission must visit the college international student admissions web page for details on requirements and how to apply.
-All admissions requirements must be met by the deadline date designated by the college the applicant selected.
-Please note that not all colleges of DCCCD accept students in M-1 status.
-Check with the college where the prospective student/applicant wishes to apply.
+Dallas College must comply with federal law to enroll international students as provided in FB (LEGAL) and (LOCAL) and as guided by the US Department of Homeland Security.
+An applicant seeking F-1 or M-1 admission must visit Dallas College international student admissions web page for details on requirements and how to apply.

-- Visit the college web page for international student admissions for detailed information and how to apply as an F1/M1 international student to that college.
+- Visit Dallas College web page for international student admissions for detailed information and how to apply as an F1 orM1 international student.

-- Meet one of the following criteria for the English language proficiency requirement for college-level F1 admissions:
+- Meet one of the following criteria for demonstrating English language proficiency for college-level F1 admissions consideration:

-- TOEFL scores of 530 or higher on the paper and pencil version, or a TOEFL score of a 71 or higher on the internet-based version.
-The Educational Testing Service must send your score directly to the college of DCCCD of admission where applied; or
+- TOEFL scores of 530 or higher on the paper-based version, or a TOEFL score of a 71 or higher on the internet-based version.
+The Educational Testing Service must send your score directly to Dallas College.

-- IELTS score of a 6.0 or higher.
-The British Council must send your score directly to the college of DCCCD where applied.
+- IELTS overall score of 6.0 or higher.
+The British Council must send your score directly to Dallas College where applied.

-- You have successfully completed the final level of an intensive English program of a college of DCCCD;
+- You have successfully completed the final level of an intensive English program of Dallas College

 - You have met the TSI requirement in reading and writing through successfully completing the TSI test, are otherwise exempted from taking the TSI test in reading and writing, and/or present scores from an assessment test approved by Texas Higher Education Coordinating Board under TSI.

-An international student who wishes to transfer from another U.S. institution of higher education must present documentation indicating valid international student visa status, including pursuit of a full course of study during the term immediately preceding transfer from the institution last authorized by the United States Citizenship and Immigration Services (USCIS) to attend.
+- Present documentation indicating valid international student visa status, including evidence of enrollment in a full course of study during the term immediately preceding transfer from the institution last authorized by the United States Citizenship and Immigration Services (USCIS) to attend.

-College of DCCCD strongly recommend that international students obtain health insurance for the duration of their studies.
-Lack of health insurance puts a student at risk of serious financial challenges if medical expenses are incurred and a student is unable to pay, and a student could possibly have to return to the home country.
+Dallas College strongly recommends that international students obtain health insurance for the duration of their studies.
+Lack of health insurance puts a student at risk of serious financial challenges if medical expenses are incurred and a student is unable to pay.